 President Hu’s words also invite Australians to reconsider the historical arguments underpinning Beijing’s claims to the South China Sea.
 Chinese state expeditions and merchant junks sailed through the seas and straits, but they did so alongside ships of numerous other states and principalities, including Southeast Asian and South Asia polities, and even distant Persia.
 Zheng He’s voyages retraced routes mapped out by earlier Islamic navigators and traders.
 If history rules, then China’s exclusive claim to the South China Sea is a weak one.

-These historical details counted for little when China appeared content to operate within the liberal international order.
+These historical details counted for little when China appeared content to operate within the liberal order.
 In a new order based on unique historical claims, territorial disputes are presumably arbitrated through critical evidence-based historical inquiry.
 And yet, under Communist Party rule, no historian in China is permitted to challenge any of the government’s historical claims, and the views of foreign historians who challenge them are categorically denied and suppressed.
-In 2004, for example, sixteen international scholars who jointly published a book on the history of Xinjiang covering the Chinese conquest and the Dzungar massacres were denied visas to enter China for telling that history.
+In 2004, for example, sixteen scholars who jointly published a book on the history of Xinjiang covering the Chinese conquest and the Dzungar massacres were denied visas to enter China for telling that history.
 The book has been banned in China ever since.

 Historical claims made by Chinese leaders on Australian soil can still be challenged, however.
 If the gloves are off, Australia’s political representatives in federal parliament should ensure that the historical record is corrected by formally refuting President Hu’s speech to parliament.

-Alternatively, to avoid embarrassment to premier Li Keqiang ahead of his mooted visit to Australia this new year, Beijing could reaffirm its respect for the “international rules” cavalierly dismissed in its recent policy statement on Asia-Pacific security.
+Alternatively, to avoid embarrassment to premier Li Keqiang ahead of his mooted visit to Australia this new year, Beijing could reaffirm its respect for the “ rules” cavalierly dismissed in its recent policy statement on Asia-Pacific security.
 Together, Beijing and Canberra should acknowledge that these rules underpin the prosperity and security of China, Australia and the Asia-Pacific region. •